BedlessBlade/OREutils/README.md

 * `/competition, /comp`
 * `/seasonal`

-in addition it also says "wb" automatically anytime someone not from your blocklist joins this can be turned off with `/autowb false`
+in addition the mod has an auto wb function that will say "wb" automatically when someone joins, with a random delay (between 0 to 2 seconds).
+* `/autowb [true/false]` - turns the auto wb feature on/off